Cynthia-XinyuWang/Cynthia-XinyuWang.github.io/_pages/Working Projects.md

 * **The Contagion Map of the Bubble during COVID-19 Pandemic in Chinese Stock Markert**, with Feng Hao.

-* **Portfolio Efficiency Test Under Conditional Heteroskedasticity and Non-normality**, with Wang Shaoping
+* **Portfolio Efficiency Test Under Heteroskedasticity and Non-normality**, with Wang Shaoping